Philatelic fakes and forgeries: World War I

 During the First World War, German postage stamps were forged by Great Britain.
 Virtually all counterfeit stamps are forgeries for espionage.

 The values of 5, 10 and 15 pfennigs of the then Bavarian postage stamp issue with the portrait of Ludwig III fell victim to war mail forgeries.
 However, only unused pieces are known.
 Imperforated proofs were also discovered among these forgeries.
 The war fakes differ in drawing and paper from the original stamps.

 The second German postage stamp issue was forged by Great Britain on behalf of the Dutch Propaganda Office.
 It was used to frank leaflets and brochures in German language.
 Affected are the postage stamp values of 10 and 15 pfennigs of the Germania edition of the German Reich.
 The drawing deviates from the originals, as does the watermark, which is too thin, and the chalky white paper.
 Unlike the previous war mail forgeries, there are also pieces with real postmarks from both forged stamps.

 There is also known a type of propaganda forgery, which was produced between 1914 and 1918.
 Forgeries of German East Africa stamps were produced, which showed the imprint "G. E. A. BRITISH OCCUPATION" and a new value in cents.
 The five forged issues were about twice the size of the original stamps, presumably to show the overprint in larger letters.
 The stamps were apparently intended to put the massive German resistance in the colony of Deutsch-Ostafrika into perspective and to propagate an early occupation of the whole area.

 On December 12, 1914, two Germania stamps were reproduced in the French newspaper "Le Matin".
 A red 10 pfennig stamp bore the imprint "Schweiz 10 Centimes", a blue 20 pfennig stamp the imprint "Schweiz 25 Centimes".
 The article stated that there are more Germania stamps with various other values.
 This was obviously intended to give the impression that neutral Switzerland was on the verge of being occupied by Germany.
 The German embassy in Bern felt compelled to deny the article and accuse the newspaper of having fallen for a forgery, which, according to subsequent evidence, was without doubt the case.

-Shortly before the end of World War I, war mail forgeries of the values of 5, 10 and 25 Hellers of the then current postage stamp issue of Austria were produced in England.
+Shortly before the end of World War I, war mail forgeries of the values of 5, 10, and 25 Heller of the then-current postage stamp issue of Austria were produced in England.
 The stamps show the Austrian imperial crown and Emperor Karl.
 The fake postage stamps were printed on slightly more yellowish paper than the originals.
 Furthermore, the stamp images of the forgeries are slightly higher (0.25 – 0.5 mm).
 Used war mail forgeries have not yet been found; however, there are mint pieces of all three values as well as proofs of the 10-Hellers value in small sheet format in three different colours with the date September 25, 1918.